Push sum with transmission failures: The push-sum algorithm

 \section{The push-sum algorithm}

-In the general setting the push-sum algorithm can be described as follows.
-Given are $n$ agents with a connection graph and we want the agents to reach average consensus using only limited communication.
+In the general setting the goal of the push-sum algorithm is the following.
+Given are $n$ agents with a strongly connected directed connection graph and some input values at each agent, which we call \emph{initial measurements}.
+The agents want to reach average consensus, all agreeing on the average of the initial measurements, using only limited communication along the edges of the graph.

+First, we introduce the original version with perfect communication from \cite{kempe2003gossip} then we present the setting considered in the current paper.

+\begin{definition} The (gossip) \emph{push-sum algorithm with perfect communication} is the following process.
+Given are a strongly connected directed graph $G$ and a distribution $\pi$ on the directed edges.
 Every agent stores a value $x_i(t)$ and also an abstract weight variable $w_i(t)$.
-The values $x_i(0)$ are the initial measurements, these are the ones to be averaged.
+The values $x_i(0)$ are the initial measurements, which are to be averaged by the algorithm.
 The weights are initialized as $w_i(0)=1$ for all $i$.
-At every time step, an $(i,j)$ edge is chosen randomly according to a fixed distribution, in an independent way.
-Then agent $i$ sends half of what he has (both in terms of value and weight) to agent $j$.
-To be more precise, we do the following update:
+At every time step, an edge $e=(i,j)$ is chosen from the graph randomly and independently according to $\pi$.
+As we work with asynchronous communication, we assume only one edge is active at a time.
+Agent $i$ sends half of both the value and the weight to agent $j$.
+To be more precise, the following update is performed: